thetristan/cobuild/readme.md

 <h3 id="intro">Introduction</h3>

 Cobuild isn't a build system, but it is a system that helps you build build systems faster.
-This asynchronous module allows you to pass one or more files through it to transform text-based content by sending it through one or more renderers based on their filetype.
+This (mostly) asynchronous module allows you to pass one or more files through it to transform text-based content by sending it through one or more renderers based on their filetype.

 You can quickly process your CSS, compress your JS, run your HTML through a template parser, or process any other text document... all through a single interface.